Introduction

 10. Reflect on Purchases and Adjust Habits

-Reflection is crucial for developing mindful spending habits.
-Taking time to think about past purchases helps you learn from your financial choices and make better decisions in the future.
+Reflection is important for forming a conscious habit of spending.
+Taking time to think about what you have purchased in the past gives you the chance to learn from your financial actions and enable you to make better choices in the future.

 How to Start: